Caught snoring? It may be time for a doctor’s appointment, say health experts.

 When Curta and his team compared the snoring group to those with no sleep apnea or reported snoring, they also found a bigger difference in left ventricle mass in women than in men.

 “There are two observations to be addressed here,” Curta told us.
 “First, the higher mass in the snoring group which could be explained as a sign of early hypertrophy.
 This means that the heart walls are thickened, making the heart work harder.”

 Curta told us the second observation is lower end-diastolic volumes — or the amount of blood in the ventricle of the heart prior to the heart’s contraction — of both the left and right ventricle.
 He said a reason for this could be a decrease in the elasticity of the wall of the heart, which is called “myocardial stiffening.”

 When To See The Doctor

 Curta told Mattress Clarity that there is no guess right now as to why women who snore are at an increased risk of heart issues compared to their male equivalents, but that it would be an interesting topic for further studies.

-If you have concerns about your own sleep health, Curta recommends having your partner observe your sleep to see if there are any phases of apnea during your snoring.
+Those who have concerns about their own sleep health, Curta recommends having one’s partner observe the person’s sleep to see if there are any phases of apnea during the snoring sessions.
 If this is the case, further action should be taken, he said.

 Those who don’t have a partner to check on their sleep may want to consider going straight to a sleep medicine specialist for evaluation.